 The culinary ideas introduced in Nourishing Traditions® have stimulated the growth of a variety of small businesses providing traditional nutrient-dense foods including lacto-fermented condiments, kombucha and other lacto-fermented soft drinks, bone broth and genuine sourdough bread.
 Raw milk production is flourishing as are direct farm-to-consumer buying arrangements.

 Sally Fallon Morell is founding president of the Weston A. Price Foundation and editor of the Foundation’s quarterly magazine.
-The Foundation has fifteen thousand members and almost six hundred local chapters worldwide.
+The Foundation has thirteen thousand members and over three hundred local chapters worldwide.
 The Foundation has changed the conversation about what constitutes a healthy diet and has stimulated many fine writers to challenge the legitimacy of the lowfat, low-cholesterol paradigm.
 The Foundation has also alerted the public to the dangers of modern soy products, especially soy infant formula.

 She also founded A Campaign for Real Milk (www.realmilk.com).
 At its inception in 1998, the website listed only twenty-eight sources of raw milk in the U.S. Today there are over two thousand, with many hundreds more not listed.
 Raw milk is the fastest growing agricultural product in the US; this growth has been largely stimulated by the information provided at realmilk.com.